tlsJP/ror2-av-effect-options/README.md

 ## Compiling

-The binary release of this mod is built on some sort of Debian.
-Any Portable Operating System that supports Mono's msbuild and ImageMagick should be fine.
+The binary release of this mod is built on some sort of Debian but any Portable Operating System that supports all of the prerequisite thingies should be fine.

 1. Get all the prerequisite thingies
     * The following from [The Mono Project](https://www.mono-project.com/download/stable).